akvamalin/example-oauth2-server/README.md

 After everything has been setup, when your users use your application and go to the login page, they would see an option to login against your other custom authorization server.
 ![auth](/custom-auth.png)

-When clicking on "Log In With custom-oauth", the user would be redirected to your custom authorization server and after accepting consent, Auth0 would retrieve all necessary user information.
+When clicking on `Log In With custom-oauth`, the user would be redirected to your custom authorization server and after accepting consent, Auth0 would retrieve all necessary user information.

 ## Activity diagram
 ![activity](/activity.png)